United Kingdom by-election records: First by-election victors from specific religions

 When the UK Parliament was established in 1801, non-Anglicans were prevented from taking their seats as MPs under the Test Act 1672.
 However, Methodists took communion at Anglican churches until 1795, and some continued to do so, and many Presbyterians were prepared to accept Anglican communion, thus ensuring that members of these creeds were represented in the Parliament.
 Some Unitarians were also elected.

 The first by-election victor (and first ever MP) to be an adherent of the Eastern Orthodox Church was The Honourable Frederick North who was elected in 1792 for Banbury (to succeed his brother who had entered the House of Lords), having converted to the faith the previous year.

-The first Roman Catholic by-election victor in the UK Parliament was Daniel O'Connell in the 1828 Clare by-election.
-He was not permitted to take his seat until the following year.
+The first Catholic by-election victor in the UK Parliament was Daniel O'Connell in the 1828 County Clare by-election.
+He was not permitted to take his seat.
+After the Roman Catholic Relief Act 1829 permitted Catholics to sit in parliament, he was elected unopposed at the 1829 County Clare by-election.

 The first atheist by-election victor was Charles Bradlaugh, at the 1881 Northampton by-election.
 As an atheist, Bradlaugh was not allowed to swear the Oath of Allegiance, and the by-election was re-run in 1882 and 1884.
 Both were also won by Bradlaugh, who eventually was able to take his seat after the 1885 general election.